JetC0918/IBM-Data-Science-Professional-Certificate/06. Databases and SQL for Data Science with Python/readme.md

 ## 📌 Summary
 The course aims to introduce relational database concepts and apply foundational SQL language knowledge.

-It also provides a basis for performing SQL access in a data science environment.
+It also provides a basis for performing SQL access in data science environment.

 ## ✏️ Main Topics
 - <a href="./01.
 Getting Started with SQL/"></a><p>Getting Started with SQL</p>